lilleman ba4503b4d1

 service.ts # e.g. route handlers, upstream calls, domain helpers — design as you wish

 Identity comes from the folder.
-The folder name is the plugin id, and the mount path is /<id> — neither is written in the manifest, so they can't drift or be claimed twice.
-The id must be URL/path-safe (isValidPluginId: lowercase az, digits, and dashes — dashes anywhere; no uppercase, underscores, dots, or slashes); the host rejects a malformed folder name at discovery.
-The id also namespaces the plugin's views/, its /public/<id>/ assets, and (by convention) its nav/permission tokens.
+The folder name is the plugin id and the mount path is /<id>; neither is in the manifest, so they can't drift or be claimed twice.
+The id must be URL/path-safe (isValidPluginId: lowercase az, digits, dashes) and also namespaces the plugin's views/, its /public/<id>/ assets, and by convention its nav/permission names.

-A handful of ids are reserved for the host's own first-party mounts — the gated dashboard, the Kratos auth flows (auth, login, logout, recovery, registration, settings, verification), the oauth2 provider routes, and public (static).
-Since plugin routes resolve first, a folder claiming one would silently shadow a built-in route, so discovery refuses it loud (RESERVED_PLUGIN_IDS). (/ is owned by the home field, not a route, so it needs no reservation; admin is not reserved — the admin screens are themselves a drop-in plugin mounted at /admin.)
+RESERVED_PLUGIN_IDS are refused at discovery — the gated dashboard, the Kratos auth flows (auth, login, logout, recovery, registration, settings, verification), the oauth2 provider routes, and public — since plugin routes resolve first and a folder claiming one would silently shadow a built-in. admin is not reserved: the admin screens are themselves a plugin.

-Installing a plugin is "drop the folder, restart."
-Removing one is "delete the folder, restart."
-Nothing else references it; the operator stays in control through the central menu override (config/menu.ts).
+Installing a plugin is "drop the folder, restart"; removing one is "delete the folder, restart".

 The manifest